Pat Turner (Aboriginal activist)

-all Australian Governments, including 16 targets under the federal government's Closing the Gap strategy and four priority reforms.

-Early life
+Early life and education

 Patricia Ann Turner was born in 1952, in Alice Springs, Northern Territory, Australia, to Emma and Alec Turner.
 Her mother descended of the Gudanji people and her father's family were of Arrernte heritage.
 The middle child in a family of five siblings, Turner enjoyed reading from a young age.
 Her father owned his own business, erecting windmills in the area, but was killed in a work-related accident when Turner was 11.
 In her paternal line, Charles Perkins, was her great-uncle and an influence on her dedication to education and the preservation of Aboriginal laws.
 Her mother's struggle to receive compensation as a widow and to find permanent employment after her husband's death were important in her development as a feminist.

 Turner attended primary schooling in Alice Springs, but continued her schooling at Adelaide Girls High School, boarding in the Church of England Girls' Hostel.
-Though she missed her immediate family, relatives in the area politicized her, taking her to meetings of the Aboriginal Progress Association.
-In her junior year, Turner transferred to Nailsworth Technical College to learn job skills and earned her leaving certificate.
-The summer after her graduation, she and other classmates, traveled the country working at various posts.
-In Melbourne during this venture, she applied with the Council of Adult Education and finished her matriculation.
+Though she missed her immediate family, relatives in the area politicised her, taking her to meetings of the Aboriginal Progress Association.
+In her junior year, Turner transferred to Nailsworth Girls' Technical High School to learn job skills, and earned her school-leaving certificate.
+The summer after her graduation, she and other classmates travelled the country working at various posts.
+In Melbourne during this venture, she applied for a job with the Council of Adult Education, and finished her matriculation.